hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   It also shows a guessed binary digital data interpretation, wrt data signal in each of these overlaid user specified time divisions.

-  Additionally 8bit hex value wrt guessed binary digital data can be printed, if using S(tart),0-7(BitPositions),s(top) as the markers.
+  Additionally 8bit hex values wrt guessed binary digital data can be printed.
-  This is useful if looking at serial bus data following the template of Start-BitPositions-End.

 The above correspond to signal data belonging to ytickschannel.